Robocall targets battleground states with falsehoods about mail-in voting

 The phone number listed was Burkman’s cellphone number.

-“No one in their right mind would give out their (cell) number on a robo (call),” Burkman told The Post, adding that Benson alerting residents about the misinformation was self-promotion.
+“No one in their right mind would give out their [cell] number on a robo [call],” Burkman told The Post, adding that Benson alerting residents about the misinformation was self-promotion.
 He said he would file a defamation lawsuit against her.

 In response to a question about Burkman’s legal threat, Benson spokeswoman Tracy Wimmer said Burkman should take the real caller to court.